mad4869/mad4869.github.io/src/content/engineering/quote-typing-game-pwa.md

 ## Process

-### Building Web Manifest
+### Building the Web Manifest

-To create a PWA, first we need to build a web manifest that contains all the properties needed to define how the app should look like as a native app.
-Here I define the web manifest in the `app.webmanifest` file, with all these properties laid out:
+To create a PWA, we first need to build a web manifest that contains all the necessary properties to define how the app should look and behave like a native app.
+Here, I define the web manifest in the `app.webmanifest` file with all these properties laid out:

 ```json
 {